 Manufacturers design the trucks to function in a particular manner, and adjustments made to it may alter the plan and increase wear and tear to the truck.

-It is certain that the joints get damaged faster when adjustments is made to the front suspension.
+It is certain that the joints get damaged faster when adjustments are made to the front suspension.

 Make adjustments only when necessary.
 You’ll likely experience stress at the CV joints in the front if you run a 4×4.
 They wear out faster with changes in the height of the suspension.